-- Ask the students what landmarks they've seen today in their neighbourhood.
+- Ask the students what landmarks they've seen today in their neighborhood.

-- Ask the students what landmarks they haven't seen today and why they think that that's the case.
+- Ask them what landmarks they haven't seen today and why they think that that's the case.

 - Discuss today's lesson and ask the students what their favorite part of the lesson was.